al-foysal-tuhin/Evaluating-Elegance-Hotel-Reviews/README.md

 ## 📜 Disclaimer

-This project was created for educational and portfolio purposes as part of a data science job simulation.
+This project was developed for educational and portfolio purposes as part of the British Airways Data Science Job Simulation.

-The analysis and conclusions presented in this repository are my own interpretation of the provided dataset and project requirements.
+The analysis, models, interpretations, and conclusions presented in this repository are intended to demonstrate practical data science skills.

 ---

 <div align="center">

+### 🔴 British Airways × Data Science 🔵

-### ✈️ Turning airline data into actionable insights.
+**Turning customer booking data into actionable insights.**

-**Built with Python • Data Science • Machine Learning**
+**Built with Python • Machine Learning • Data Analysis**

 </div>